Best Dentist Near You: How to Choose a Trusted Dental Clinic Close to Home

 In this guide, we explain why root canal pain happens, how long it lasts, and what you can do to relieve it quickly.

-How Long Does Root Canal Pain Last?
+How Long Does Root Canal Pain Last After Treatment?

 Most root canal pain lasts between 2 and 7 days after treatment.